waggle-sensor/sage-nrp-image-search/benchmarking/kubernetes/README.md

 - **benchmark-evaluator.yaml**: Deployment for running benchmark evaluations
 - **benchmark-data-loader.yaml**: Deployment for loading data into vector databases

-Both deployments:
-- Reference Weaviate and Triton services via kustomize vars
+Both deployments are **vector database and inference server agnostic**:
 - Mount HuggingFace cache PVC
 - Include health checks and resource limits
+- Only include generic environment variables (PYTHONUNBUFFERED, PYTHONPATH)
+- Vector DB and inference server environment variables should be added via patches in benchmark-specific overlays

 ## Creating a New Benchmark Overlay